 - Enable partners to use the same microservices layer to develop add-on functionality that can be used in both solutions.

 SAP has been plugging away on the SMB ERP front since 2002, when it acquired Business One (formerly Top Manage).
-Over the years, Business One customer ranks have grown to about 60,000.
+Over the years, SAP Business One customer ranks have grown to more than 60,000.
 But SAP doesn’t directly offer Business One as a multi-tenant cloud solution.
-Meanwhile, SAP launched its pure cloud play, Business ByDesign (which now has about 6,000 customers) in 2007.
+Meanwhile, SAP launched its pure cloud play, SA) Business ByDesign (which now has about 6,000 customers) in 2007.
 Given how prominently the cloud figures in SAP’s intelligent enterprise strategy, it makes me wonder what and how positioning and strategy may shift for these two solutions.

 What About CRM for SMBs?